jrb-s2c-github/atomika/README.md

 8) Removed taints and labels to have Ingress work on single-node clusters as well
 9) Added sample inventories for single-node, single/basic control-plane and high availability clusters
 10) Added sample input yaml for Jetpack (jetpack/vars.yml)
+11) Moved kubectl commands from ansible commands to the ansible kubernetes galaxy collection
+12) Refactored ansible code

 ### V5_1 (Alpha release)
 1) Removed reboot step to ease the booting of Windows clusters on the HyperV default switch